The two houses on the left are almost opposite the colour works bridge on Dale Road which is on the right, out of the shot

 advertised by Mr. F. W. Stevens[2] who was one of the owners of the colour works.

-Tor House or Villa (as opposed to Tor Cottage further down the Dale) was the stone built house in the middle of the
+Tor House or Tor Villa as it was called in 1861 (as opposed to Tor Cottage further down the Dale) was the stone built house in the middle

 family.
-In the 1840s and 1850s Thomas Robinson had owned Tor House and the two semi-detached properties[3].
+Thomas Robinson had built Tor House and the coach house in the early 1830s[3].

 The three storey property nearer to the cameraman, at the entrance to the Tor House drive and next to the road,